Axe to Fall: Internet leak

 On October 4, 2009, a digitally watermarked advance copy of Axe to Fall was leaked onto the internet.
 The watermark was linked to the advance copy given to Shaun Hand, a staff member of the music news and reviews website MetalSucks.net.
 Converge posted a number of Twitter messages regarding the leak, one of which read, "Special thanks to Shaun Hand at Metal Sucks for leaking our album," and another one was posted shortly thereafter directed at MetalSucks' Twitter account stating, "have fun with that".
 The source of an album leak is rarely discovered or publicly announced.
 Converge's method of dealing with their album leaking, referred to as "street justice" by Every Time I Die and Jamey Jasta, avoided a costly lawsuit but still inflicted damages upon MetalSucks by means of viral negative publicity.
 The staff of MetalSucks issued a formal apology stating that the leak was completely unintentional and the first incident since the website's inception.
 They went on to say:

 Touring

 Converge's first tour in support of Axe to Fall was the Metalocalypse tour in late 2009.
 Alongside High on Fire, Converge held an opening slot for co-headliners Mastodon and Dethklok.
 The band's first headlining tour in support of the album started in April 2010, with Coalesce, Harvey Milk, Gaza, Lewd Acts and Black Breath.
-The first week of the tour also featured Thursday and Touche Amore.
+The first week of the tour also featured Thursday and Touché Amoré.
 Converge began the European leg of their world tour in July 2010 with Kylesa, Gaza and Kvelertak.
 For this tour, the band released a limited-edition 7-inch vinyl single called "On My Shield", which was recorded between the US and European legs.